 Cell phones should NOT be used during the school day.
+Although we prefer students to leave cell phones at home, they are allowed to be kept in a student's locker or in his/her backpack (off and put away).
 Parents/Guardians should contact the CMS office if they wish to speak with their student.
 Unless it is an emergency, students will NOT be called immediately from class to call his/her parent or guardian.
+Please do NOT call the CMS office the last 15 minutes of school, if you can avoid it, to give your student a message.